 - 7. Remove the wires from the heating element screw terminals. - 8.
-Remove the screws that secure the auto-reset and non-resettable limit controls to the heating element mounting plate and remove the limit controls (See Figure 7). - 9.
+Remove the 2 screws that secure the limit control to the heating element mounting plate and remove the limit control. - 9.
 Remove the 4 screws that secure the heating element to the control box and remove the element. - 10.
-Insert the new heating element into the control box and secure it with the screws that were removed in Step 9. - 11.
-Install the auto-reset and non-resettable limit controls into the appropriate holes in the heating element mounting plate and secure them with the screws removed in Step 8. - 12.
-Reconnect the wiring that were removed in Step 7. - 13.
-Reinstall the control box and secure it the air handler with the screws that were removed in Step 6.

-NOTE: Take care not to damage the heating elements when installing the control box.

-- 14. Reconnect the wiring that was removed in Steps 4 and 5. - 15.
+Insert the new heating element into the control box and secure it with the screws that were removed in Step 10. - 11.
+Install the limit control in the hole in the heating element mounting plate and secure it with the 2 screws removed in Step 8. - 12.
+Reconnect the wiring that were removed in Step 7. - Reinstall the control box and secure it the air handler with the screws that were removed in Step 6.
+NOTE: Take care not to damage the heating elements when - installing the control box.
+14. Reconnect the wiring that was removed in Steps 4 and 5. - 15.
 Reinstall the control box cover. - 16.
-Close the ceiling access panel and secure it to the frame assembly with the thumb screws.

-17. Follow the instructions in SECTION 4: Startup and Shutdown of the User Information portion of this manual to properly start the air handler.
+Close the ceiling access panel and secure it to the frame assembly with the thumb screws. - 17.
+Follow the instructions in SECTION 4: Startup and Shutdown of the User Information Manual on page 5 of these instructions to properly start the air handler.